amethyst/amethyst/docs/CONTRIBUTING.md

 Examples in the API can be tested with `cargo test`.
 Examples in top-level markdown files (like the one we are currently in) are not tested.

-When submitting your pull requests, please follow the same procedures described in the [Pull Requests](#pull-requests) section above in addition to the one stated below.
+When submitting your pull requests, please follow the same procedures described in the [Pull Requests](#pull-requests) section above and the procedures below.
-The following  command must also be completed without error:
+All of the following commands completed without errors.
 * `mdbook test book -L target/debug/deps`

 Note that if you do not have mdbook already installed, you may do so with `cargo install mdbook`.